rbrundritt/AzureMapsNativeControl/README.md

 | WinUI | Windows | :white_check_mark: |
 | WPF | Windows | :white_check_mark: |

+The versions running on Windows use WebView2, while the .NET Maui versions for other OS versions use the native WebView for that platform.

 > [!NOTE]
 > If developing a .NET Maui Blazor app, consider using the [AzureMapsControl.Components](https://github.com/arnaudleclerc/AzureMapsControl.Components) project.